urvsh27/language_learning_app/README.md

 https://api.postman.com/collections/24529476-593677a2-669c-4565-b009-6bbd0266716f?access_key=PMAT-01HBP2KXJAG3DQPG0HKDX1QAGB

 Note :
-- The response time of the apis might be slower as I am using neon tech' online PostgreSQL.
+- The response time of the apis might be slower as I am using neon tech's online PostgreSQL.
 - Let me know if you're facing any errors in setting up the project or in the database.
 - Contact :
   📩 - urvishfunnels@gmail.com